History of HIV/AIDS: HIV-1 origins: cross-species transmission from chimpanzees and gorillas

-HIV-2 from sooty mangabeys to humans
+HIV-2 origins: cross-species transmission from sooty mangabeys

-Similar research has been undertaken with SIV strains collected from several wild sooty mangabey (Cercocebus atys atys) (SIVsmm) populations of the West African nations of Sierra Leone, Liberia, and Ivory Coast.
-The resulting phylogenetic analyses show that the viruses most closely related to the two strains of HIV-2 that spread considerably in humans (HIV-2 groups A and B) are the SIVsmm found in the sooty mangabeys of the Tai forest, in western Ivory Coast.
+SIV of sooty mangabeys (SIVsmm) is believed to be the progenitor of HIV-2 and has been transmitted to humans on multiple occasions.
+A molecular epidemiological survey of SIVsmm in a community of approximately 120 free-ranging sooty mangabeys in the Taï Forest, Côte d'Ivoire, revealed that the two strains of HIV-2 (groups A and B) that spread widely in humans likely originated from this region.

 There are six additional known HIV-2 groups, each having been found in just one person.
 They all seem to derive from independent transmissions from sooty mangabeys to humans.
 Groups C and D have been found in two people from Liberia, groups E and F have been discovered in two people from Sierra Leone, and groups G and H have been detected in two people from the Ivory Coast.
 These HIV-2 strains are probably dead-end infections, and each of them is most closely related to SIVsmm strains from sooty mangabeys living in the same country where the human infection was found.

-Molecular dating studies suggest that both the epidemic groups (A and B) started to spread among humans between 1905 and 1961 (with the central estimates varying between 1932 and 1945).
+HIV-2 groups A and B originated in the first half of the 20th century, with their MRCAs estimated at 1940 ± 16 and 1945 ± 14, respectively, stemming from zoonotic transmission of SIVsmm.
+The rapid epidemic expansion of HIV-2 subtype A in Guinea-Bissau began around 1955–1970, coinciding with sociocultural changes during the independence war (1963–1974), while the SIV common ancestor in sooty mangabeys (around 1809) suggests a cross-species transmission to humans occurred only a few hundred years before the HIV-2 outbreak.

 Bushmeat practice

-According to the natural transfer theory (also called "hunter theory" or "bushmeat theory"), in the "simplest and most plausible explanation for the cross-species transmission" of SIV or HIV (post mutation), the virus was transmitted from an ape or monkey to a human when a hunter or bushmeat vendor/handler was bitten or cut while hunting or butchering the animal.
+According to the natural transfer theory (also called "hunter theory" or "bushmeat theory"), the virus was transmitted from an ape or monkey to a human when a hunter was cut or otherwise injured while hunting or butchering an infected animal.
 The resulting exposure to blood or other bodily fluids of the animal can result in SIV infection.
-Prior to WWII, some Sub-Saharan Africans were forced out of the rural areas because of the European demand for resources.
-Since rural Africans were not keen to pursue agricultural practices in the jungle, they turned to non-domesticated animals as their primary source of meat.
-This over-exposure to bushmeat and malpractice of butchery increased blood-to-blood contact, which then increased the probability of transmission.
-A recent serological survey showed that human infections by SIV are not rare in Central Africa: the percentage of people showing seroreactivity to antigens—evidence of current or past SIV infection—was 2.3% among the general population of Cameroon, 7.8% in villages where bushmeat is hunted or used, and 17.1% in the most exposed people of these villages.
-How the SIV virus would have transformed into HIV after infection of the hunter or bushmeat handler from the ape/monkey is still a matter of debate, although natural selection would favour any viruses capable of adjusting so that they could infect and reproduce in the T cells of a human host.
+In rural Africa, due to food shortages, it is common to rely on bushmeat as a primary source of meat.
+Scientists believed that this situation may increase the probability of cross-species virus transmission.
+A study revealed that the more people come into contact with bushmeat, the higher their risk of SIV infection: the percentage of people showing seroreactivity to antigens—evidence of current or past SIV infection—was 2.3% among the general population of Cameroon, 7.8% in villages where bushmeat is hunted or used, and 17.1% in the most exposed people of these villages.
+However, the mechanism by which SIV evolved into HIV after crossing species to humans remains unclear.